Antibody: Function

-At the prenatal and neonatal stages of life, the presence of antibodies is provided by passive immunization from the mother.
+At the prenatal and neonatal stages of life, the presence of antibodies is provided by passive immunity from the mother through transplacental transfer of IgG antibodies and breastmilk antibodies (predominantly secretory IgA in humans).
+There are significant differences across species regarding both the composition of breastmilk antibodies by isotype and the ability of these antibodies to be absorbed from the infant gastrointestinal tract (i.e., humans do not appear to absorb breastmilk antibodies and instead they seem to function mainly as protection from gastrointestinal infections rather than other types of infections e.g., respiratory).
+There are also important species-specific differences in the structure of the placenta, which complicates interpretations of how placental transfer of antibody works in humans.
+Presently, there is a controversy in the field about whether receptors other than FcRn contribute to placental transfer of antibody in humans and the role of glycosylation of antibody in this process, as paired maternal and infant cord show identical compositions by glycoform (which vary in their ability to engage FcγR's) but other species show clear biases.

 Early endogenous antibody production varies for different kinds of antibodies, and usually appear within the first years of life.
 Since antibodies exist freely in the bloodstream, they are said to be part of the humoral immune system.
-Circulating antibodies are produced by clonal B cells that specifically respond to only one antigen (an example is a virus capsid protein fragment).
+Circulating antibodies (other than natural IgM) are produced by clonal B cells that specifically respond to only one antigen (unless the antibodies recognize an epitope with structural similarity across many different antigens).
 Antibodies contribute to immunity in three ways: They prevent pathogens from entering or damaging cells by binding to them; they stimulate removal of pathogens by macrophages and other cells by coating the pathogen; and they trigger destruction of pathogens by stimulating other immune responses such as the complement pathway.
 Antibodies will also trigger vasoactive amine degranulation to contribute to immunity against certain types of antigens (helminths, allergens).

 Activation of complement

 Antibodies that bind to surface antigens (for example, on bacteria) will attract the first component of the complement cascade with their Fc region and initiate activation of the "classical" complement system.
 This results in the killing of bacteria in two ways.
 First, the binding of the antibody and complement molecules marks the microbe for ingestion by phagocytes in a process called opsonization; these phagocytes are attracted by certain complement molecules generated in the complement cascade.
 Second, some complement system components form a membrane attack complex to assist antibodies to kill the bacterium directly (bacteriolysis).